joshua-data/joshua-data.github.io/about.md

 permalink: /about/
 ---

-He is a Data Analyst on a Never-Ending Thirst for Learning through Computers, Books, and People!
+"He is a Data Analyst on a Never-Ending Thirst for Learning through Computers, Books, and People!"

-### Education
+### :man_student: Education

 * Master of Engineering in **AI Big Data** (AI & ML Engineering Track)
 * Bachelor of Business Administration in **Accountancy & Finance**
 * Bachelor of Arts in **Philosophy**

-### Work Experience
+### :man_office_worker:	Work Experience

 **Position** | **Company** | **Location**
 Data Analyst | [CrossAngle](https://xangle.io/en) | Seoul, South Korea